Look Up Free Cuyahoga County Public Records on Anyone

 London, Ohio 43140

-Out-of-state requests for background checks can obtain print fingerprint cards from here and may contact this list of vendors to obtain information on how to complete background checks when not in Ohio.
+Out-of-state requests for background checks can obtain print fingerprint cards and may contact this list of vendors to obtain information on how to complete background checks when not in Ohio.

 For any concerns or questions, residents can either view the frequently asked questions or call the Bureau of Criminal Investigation at 877-224-0043.

-How To Find Criminal Records for Free Using Ohio State Resources and Federal Agencies
+How To Find Criminal Records at No Cost Using Ohio State Resources & Federal Agencies

-Other than the methods mentioned above, Cuyahoga residents can contact federal and state bodies when looking to run a free criminal record check.
+Other than the methods mentioned above, Cuyahoga residents — and citizens living elsewhere in Ohio — can contact federal and state bodies when looking to run a free Ohio criminal record check.
 These include:

-Ohio Department of Rehabilitation and Correction (ODRC) — The Ohio Department of Rehabilitation and Correction has an Ohio Criminal Records Search tool that can be used to find criminal records of inmates incarcerated in their facilities, those under APA supervision, and violators at large.
+Ohio Department of Rehabilitation & Correction (ODRC) — The Ohio Department of Rehabilitation & Correction has an Ohio Criminal Records Search tool that can be used to find criminal records of inmates incarcerated in their facilities, those under APA supervision, and violators at large.

 A screenshot of the search tool that can be used to find criminal data of inmates incarcerated in their facilities, those under APA supervision, and violators at large.